Skip to main content

 NTNU - Norwegian University of Science and Technology and National Institute of Aquatic Resources - DTU Aqua, Denmark

-A major technological shift in a 344 million annual production of Atlantic salmon smolt is occurring in Norway.
-Land-based flow through systems are being replaced by recirculating aquaculture systems (RAS).
+Land-based flow through systems is being replaced by recirculating aquaculture systems (RAS).
 These sophisticated systems have a low water usage, no fish escapees, and a controlled production environment which is optimal for fish production.

+RAS consist of a series of water treatment units, including a biofilter to treat the water and reuse it.
 However, the innovative nature of RAS poses a new challenge on how to disinfect the water without producing an adverse impact on the salmon’s health and welfare, and biofilter performance.
-Further information on how to implement a more efficient and operational disinfection strategy is needed.
+Further information on how to implement a more efficient and operational disinfection strategy has been and still are needed.

 There are several strategies which could potentially be used for water treatment in RAS, but their impact on fish health, welfare and growth needs to be documented before applying them to an industrial scale.
 Likewise, the equilibrium between keeping unwanted bacteria and virus levels low and functional bacteria in the biofilter requires the development of an operational method to monitor the biofilm activity.